Low-overhead fault-tolerant quantum computation by gauging logical operators

 \section{acknowledgements}

-We thank Tomas Jochym-O'Connor and Guanyu Zhu for useful discussions and Esha Swaroop for bringing our attention to the decongestion lemma.
+We thank Tomas Jochym-O'Connor and Guanyu Zhu for useful discussions, Alexander Cowtan for useful comments on a draft, Esha Swaroop for bringing our attention to the Hastings-Freedman decongestion lemma, and Sunny He for explaining how the $\log^3$ factor results implicitly from that lemma's proof.
 TY thanks Andrew Cross for sharing his method of using CPLEX to calculate code distances.
 DW thanks Lawrence Cohen for an inspiring discussion on the ferry back from Rottnest Island.
 This work was initiated while DW was visiting the Simons Institute for the Theory of Computing.
-While this work was being completed several related works appeared~\cite{cross2024linear,Xu2024Fast,Cowtan2024,Zhang2024} and we are aware of another related work~\cite{XanaduDraft} that is forthcoming.